 In the fifteenth century, the annual rent for Picot’s Manor was 16 shillings.
 It is significant that there are rumors that the cows on the premises supplied milk which was delivered to the courts and drunk by King Henry VIII.

-In the late 1500s, a Georgian-style manor house was built on the site.
+In the early 1700s, a Georgian-style manor house was built on the site.
 In 1884, however, most of this house was pulled down, and a larger one was built in its place.
 This larger building was designed in mock-Tudor style, and this is the building which is still present today.

 The 20th Century